Who Is Shawn Mendes?

 Early Years and High School

 Shawn Peter Raul Mendes was born on August 8, 1998 in Toronto, Canada to Karen and Manuel Mendes.
-He and his younger sister, Aaliyah, grew up in Pickering, Ontario, a Toronto suburb, where he attended Pine Ridge Secondary School, played ice hockey and soccer and took acting lessons.
+He and his younger sister, Aaliyah, grew up in Pickering, Ontario, a Toronto suburb, where he went to Pine Ridge Secondary School.
+Among his extracurricular activities, he played sports like soccer and ice hockey and also took acting classes.
 Though he left school in his junior year to go on tour, he kept up with his homework via online courses and was able to graduate with his class in June 2016.
-Despite being a global super star, he is not yet out of his teens and retreats to his childhood home to spend time with his family when he is not on the road.

 Mendes and his team plan to dedicate most of 2018 to working on his third studio album.
 “We have spent a month in Los Angeles,” Mendes told NME in November.
 “I think people will be surprised, but I’m not sure about the sound yet.
 I’m still exploring and trying to figure myself out.
 Anything is possible.”